top of page

 The branches thrashed.
 The wind rose to a howl.

 The window flung open.
 A cool gust swept through the room and rattled the shelf.
-And then, just as quickly, the wind was gone.
+Just as quickly—the wind was gone.

 The teacup gazed at the young flute.
-He looked the same—still and sleeping.
+He looked the same—sleeping peacefully.
 But she knew what had happened.

 She need only wait until morning.

-In the room beside the parlor, the boy stirred beneath his blankets as dawn broke through the window.
+In the room beside the parlor, just as dawn broke through the window, the boy stirred beneath his blankets.

 He sat up slowly.
-And his body felt strange—not slender and hollow, but warm and heavy.
+His body felt strange—not slender and hollow, but warm and dense.

 The boy blinked.
-He breathed.
-He touched his lips.
-Grabbed his ears.
+He breathed out.
+He touched his lips, grabbed his ears.

 He went first to the blue teacup to thank her, but she looked different.
 No crack shaped like a mouth.
-No movement.
+No lilies for eyes.

 “Father Flute!” he cried.
 But Father Flute was still as stone.
 Neither spoke.

 The boy—who was really the flute—felt his heart begin to beat wildly.
-And what a strange feeling, to have a pulse, to have something warm thumping inside you.
+What a strange feeling, to have a pulse, to have something thumping inside you.

 He picked up the flute that had once been him and held it close, certain he would now achieve his deepest desire.